revloc02/dndMarkdown/colver-5e-homebrew.md

 _The Dying condition indicates a character is on their way to death and grants multiple rounds to either stop the death or go out with a bang.
 Urgency is created without removing the characters ability to do something about it.
 In combination with existing rules about removing level of exhaustion this creates a scenario where the closer a character gets to death the longer it takes for him to recover from the shock of that situation—potentially multiple days to remove all levels of Exhaustion.
 During that time the character will have some disadvantage on checks and reduced speed (as per the exhaustion levels) and this represents a bit of shell shock or PTSD being suffered by the character._

 **Dying** is a special condition that simply means a creature has 0 hit points and is not dead yet.
-A creature obtains the **Dying** condition immediatly when they drop to 0 hit points and looses the condition as soon as they gain any hit points.
+A creature obtains the **Dying** condition immediately when they drop to 0 hit points and looses the condition as soon as they gain any hit points.

 The **Dying** condition causes the creature to suffer **+1 Exhaustion** level 1) immediately, 2) at the end of their turn, 3) when they take damage.